pestras/microservice/README.md

 }
 ```

-In case of not usong a socket io adapter, **PMS** provide another helper method to manage communications between workers for handling socket io broadcasting using *Micro.publish* method which accepts SocketIOPublishMessage object.
+In case of not using a socket io adapter, **PMS** provide another helper method to manage communications between workers for handling socket io broadcasting using *Micro.publish* method which accepts SocketIOPublishMessage object.

 Name | Type | Required | Default | Description
 --- | --- | ---- | --- | ---